-- i.
+- h.
 Alternative Tower Structures may not be located or maintained in a manner that causes unreasonable interference.
 "Unreasonable interference" means any use of the Right-of-Way that disrupts or interferes with its use by the Town, the general public, or other person authorized to use or be present upon the Right-of-Way, when there exists an alternative that would result in less disruption or interference.
-Unreasonable interference includes any use of the Right-of-Way that disrupts vehicular or pedestrian traffic, any interference with public utilities, and any other activity that will present a hazard to public health, safety, or welfare. - j.
-The Alternative Tower Structure shall not be 5 feet taller (as measured from the ground to the top of the pole) than any existing Pole within a radius of 500 feet of the Alternative Tower Structure. - k.
-The maximum height for an Alternative Tower Structure is 40 feet. - I. The Alternative Tower Structure shall be separated from any other existing Pole or ground-mounted accessory equipment in the Right-of-Way by a distance of at least 600 feet unless deployed on or is a replacement of an existing Pole in the Public Right-of-Way.
-The Manager may exempt an applicant from these requirements if (i) the applicant demonstrates through technical network documentation that the minimum separation requirement cannot be satisfied for technical reasons, or (ii) the Director determines, when considering the surrounding topography; the nature of adjacent uses and nearby properties; and, the height of existing structures in the vicinity, that placement of a WCF at a distance less than 600 feet from another WCF will meet the intent of reducing visibility and visual clutter of WCFs to the extent possible. - m.
-To the extent reasonably and technically feasible, Collocations are strongly encouraged to limit the number of Alternative Tower Structures within the Right-of-Way. - n.
-Equipment enclosures shall be located out of view as much as possible and shall comply with the Transportation Design Criteria Manual criteria (e.g. sight line criteria). - o.
+Unreasonable interference includes any use of the Right-of-Way that disrupts vehicular or pedestrian traffic, any interference with public utilities, and any other activity that will present a hazard to public health, safety, or welfare. - i.
+The Alternative Tower Structure shall not be 5 feet taller (as measured from the ground to the top of the pole) than any existing Pole within a radius of 500 feet of the Alternative Tower Structure. - j.
+The maximum height for an Alternative Tower Structure is 40 feet. - k.
+The Alternative Tower Structure shall be separated from any other existing Pole or ground-mounted accessory equipment in the Right-of-Way by a distance of at least 600 feet unless deployed on or is a Replacement Pole in the Public Right-of-Way.
+The Manager may exempt an applicant from these requirements if: (i) the applicant demonstrates through technical network documentation that the minimum separation requirement cannot be satisfied for technical reasons, or (ii) the Manager determines, when considering the surrounding topography; the nature of adjacent uses and nearby properties; and, the height of existing structures in the vicinity, that placement of a WCF at a distance less than 600 feet from another WCF will meet the intent of reducing visibility and visual clutter of WCFs to the extent possible. - l.
+To the extent reasonably and technically feasible, Collocations are strongly encouraged to limit the number of Alternative Tower Structures within the Right-of-Way. - m.
+Equipment enclosures shall be located out of view as much as possible and shall comply with the Transportation Design Criteria Manual criteria (e.g. sight line criteria). - n.
 When placed near a residential property, the Alternative Tower Structure shall be placed adjacent to the common side yard property line between adjoining residential properties, such that the Alternative Tower Structure minimizes visual impacts equitably among adjacent properties.
-In the case of a corner lot, the Alternative Tower Structure may be placed adjacent to the common side yard property line between adjoining residential properties, or on the corner formed by two intersecting streets. - 4.
-Towers. - a.
-Towers shall maintain a galvanized steel finish, or, subject to any applicable FAA standards, be painted a neutral color so as to reduce visual obtrusiveness as determined by the Town. - b.
-Tower structures should use existing land forms, vegetation, and structures to aid in screening the WCF from view or blending in with the surrounding natural setting and/or built environment.
+In the case of a corner lot, the Alternative Tower Structure may be placed adjacent to the common side yard property line between adjoining residential properties, or on the corner formed by two intersecting streets.